cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Event-B

-[Event-B](https://www.event-b.org/) is a formal method for system-level modelling and analysis.
-Key features of Event-B are the use of set theory as a modelling notation, the use of refinement to represent systems at different abstraction levels and the use of mathematical proof to verify consistency between refinement levels.
+[Event-B](https://www.event-b.org/) is a formal method for system-level modeling and analysis.
+Key features of Event-B are the use of set theory as a modeling notation, the use of refinement to represent systems at different abstraction levels and the use of mathematical proof to verify consistency between refinement levels.

 #### Simple Object Access Protocol (SOAP)